hyperspy/hyperspy/doc/user_guide/tools.rst

   :align:   center
   :width:   500

-  Rotation of images by the same amount using :py:meth:`~.signal.Signal.map`.
+  Rotation of images by the same amount using :py:meth:`~.signal.BaseSignal.map`.

 The :py:meth:`~.signal.BaseSignal.map` method can also take variable arguments as in the following example.